-Fish processing involves the use of freshwater and sea water and salinity (ppt) is therefore lower than what is expected in the receiving environment (Figure 3.51).
-It is, however, evident that salinity has increased since January 2015 (see the 2015 State of Saldanha Bay and Langebaan Lagoon for conductivity (mS/m) trends prior to January 2015), approaching levels expected in the receiving environment.
-This is likely due to the increasing use of seawater for fish processing.
-The limit specified in the CWDP is 37 ppt, which Sea Harvest has been meeting comfortably in the preceding year.
+Fish processing involves the use of freshwater and sea water and salinity (ppt) is therefore lower than what is expected in the receiving environment (Figure 3.48).
+It is, however, evident that salinity increased between January 2015 and June 2017 (see the 2015 State of Saldanha Bay and Langebaan Lagoon for conductivity (mS/m) trends prior to January 2015), approaching levels expected in the receiving environment.
+This is likely due to the increasing use of seawater for fish processing over time.
+Since the implementation of the RO plant in 2018, salinity exceeds the limit specified in the CWDP (37 ppt) fluctuating around 38 ppt (±14 ppt).
+Maximum salinity was measured on 26 September 2019 at 75 ppt.

 Sea Harvest has been measuring Chemical Oxygen Demand (COD) since November 2015.
-COD is extremely high measuring on average 1 121 ±618 mg/l since July 2017.
-The highest value was recorded in June 2018 with 2 957 mg/l.
-The results suggest that a large amount of oxygen is required to breakdown the organic waste in the effluent.
-Sea Harvest has not been able to meet the requirements of the new CWDP (<200 mg/L) under current effluent treatment methods (Figure 3.52).
-Improving COD to acceptable levels will reduce risks of anoxic conditions developing in the receiving marine environment, especially in Small Bay which is considered a sheltered environment with limited mixing capacity
+COD has consistently been extremely high, measuring on average 545±289 mg/L since July 2018, which is, however, an improvement from last year where the average was recorded as 1 121 ±618 mg/L. The highest value was recorded in June 2018 with 2 957 mg/L. The results suggest that a large amount of oxygen is required to breakdown the organic waste in the effluent.
+Despite the overall improvement when compared to last year, Sea Harvest has not been able to meet the requirements of the new CWDP (<200 mg/L) under current effluent treatment methods (Figure 3.49).
+Improving COD to acceptable levels will reduce risks of anoxic conditions developing in the receiving marine environment, especially in Small Bay which is considered a sheltered environment with limited mixing capacity.

-Oil and grease were monitored monthly between March and December 2015 (Figure 3.53).
-Values exceeded the General Authorisation limit of 2.5 mg/l at all times, with a very high average of 27±25 mg/l, reaching a maximum of 91 mg/l in September 2015.
+Oil and grease were monitored monthly between March and December 2015 (Figure 3.50).
+Values always exceeded the General Authorisation limit of 2.5 mg/L, with a very high average of 27±25 mg/L, reaching a maximum of 91 mg/L in September 2015.
 The CWDP requires that Sea Harvest's effluent contains less than 10 mg/L of oil and grease and effluent monitoring was therefore reinstated in June 2017.
-Sea Harvest was compliant with the legal limit only on five occasions since July 2017.
+Sea Harvest was compliant with the legal limit only 36% of the time July 2017.
 Furthermore, a reading taken in July 2018 measured 17 472 mg of oil and grease per litre.
 This result is not considered reliable and was removed from the monitoring results.
+COD limits were only met on four occasions during the 2018/19 monitoring period.

 Sea Harvest monitored pH between March 2010 and December 2014.
 The current CWDP requires the monitoring of pH, which was resumed in July 2017.
-The results from 2017/18 demonstrate that the effluent has been compliant with the legal limit with the exception of one occasion when pH measured 4.8 in July 2017.
+The results from 2017-19 demonstrate that the effluent has been compliant with the legal limit with the exception of one occasion when pH measured 4.8 in July 2017.

-Figure 3.49 Monthly trends in total suspended solids (TSS) (mg/l) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to June 2018 (concentration measured at the end of pipe).
+Figure 3.46 Monthly trends in total suspended solids (TSS) (mg/L) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to June 2019 (concentration measured at the end of pipe).
 No data is available between April and June 2017.
-The orange line indicates the limit prescribed by the General Discharge Limit of the revised General and Special Standard (25 mg/l) (Government Notice No.36820 -6 September 2013).
+The orange line indicates the limit prescribed by the General Discharge Limit of the revised General and Special Standard (25 mg/L) (Government Notice No.36820 -6 September 2013).
 Sea Harvest was granted a Coastal Waters Discharge Permit on 26 June 2017, which prescribes a limit of 230 mg/L (depicted as the red line).
 (Source: Frank Hickley, Risk Control Manager at Sea Harvest fish Processing Plant).